Getting started with 'SpotSweeper'

 transcriptomics data.
 We’ll use the Visium_humanDLPFC

-dataset from the STexampleData
+dataset from the STexampleData package, which is a

-SpatialExperiment
+SpatialExperiment object.

-Because local outliers will be saved in the colData
+Because local outliers will be saved in the colData of

-object, we’ll first view the
+the SpatialExperiment object, we’ll first view the

-and drop out-of-tissue spots before calculating
+colData and drop out-of-tissue spots before calculating

-quality control (QC) metrics and running SpotSweeper
+quality control (QC) metrics and running SpotSweeper.

 library(SpotSweeper)